Juan José Urruti: Career

 Urruti started his professional career in 1979 with Racing de Córdoba.
 In 1980 Racing got to the final of the Nacional championship but eventually lost to Rosario Central.

 In 1983 Urruti was signed by Valencia after a deal to buy his Racing Club teammate Luis Amuchástegui fell through at the last minute.
 Urruti played for Valencia until 1986, but he only managed to score 8 goals in 74 games.

 In 1986 Urruti returned to Argentina to play for Rosario Central, he was part of the team that won the 1986–87 championship.

 In 1988 Urruti was signed by Bolívar in Bolivia, he won two Bolivian league championships either side of a brief return to Argentina in 1991 to play for Club Atlético Platense.

 In 1993 Urruti joined Jorge Wilstermann where he won another Bolivian league championship in 1994.
 He joined San José in 1996 and played out his career with Huachipato in Chile in 1997.

 Personal life

-With his wife, Claudia Mussa, Urruti has a son Maximiliano who is a professional footballer and plays for Austin FC in the MLS.
+With his wife, Claudia Mussa, Urruti has a son Maximiliano who is a professional footballer and plays for New England Revolution in the MLS.